The baby formula shortage is prompting calls to increase support for breastfeeding

 Often overlooked, though, in the race to fill the gap left when a big formula factory closed due to suspected contamination is the most natural alternative: mother's milk.

-"If we did more to support breastfeeding, we wouldn't be in this mess," says Dr. Melissa Bartick, a professor at Harvard Medical School.
+"If we did more to support breastfeeding, we wouldn't be in this mess," says Dr. Melissa Bartick, an assistant professor at Harvard Medical School.

 The American Academy of Pediatrics recommends that most babies be fed exclusively with breast milk for the first six months.
 But in 2018, only about one in four babies born in the U.S. met that target.